mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 }
 ~~~

-The next block, SECTIONS, tells the linker where to place the various parts of
+The SECTIONS block tells the linker where to place the various parts of
 the program:

 <div class="code-header">layout.ld</div>